Somnef/Somnef/README.md

 ---
 ## 👨🏽‍💻 About me
+I am an engineer specialized in Data Science and Artificial Intelligence with a Master's degree from the <a href="https://www.enp.edu.dz/en/">Polytechnic School of Algiers</a>, currently undertaking a second Master's degree in Networking and Cloud Computing through an Erasmus Mundus program where I study in France, UK and Sweden!
-Majoring in Industrial Engineering, specialized in Data Science and Artificial Intelligence at the <a href="https://www.enp.edu.dz/en/">National Polytechnic School of Algiers</a>, I am a technology lover who works on different data science/AI, video game and web projects!
+I am a technology lover who works on different Data Science/AI, video game and web projects!

 * I have conducted many (5) internships as of today, including one at [Ericsson](https://www.ericsson.com/en) and another one at [Shlumberger](https://www.slb.com).
 * I am a casual freelancer.
-* Check out my <a href="https://www.somnef.tech">website</a> for more information!
+* Check out my <a target="_blank" href="https://www.somnef.com">website</a> for more information!
 * You can contact me at: <a target="_blank" href="mailto:a.m.bousselat@gmail.com">a.m.bousselat@gmail.com</a>

 ---